 From the beginning of this article, it is loudly clear how governments, social media platforms, and websites are spying on their citizens and violating privacy by collecting personal information.
 All of this information is used for many purposes, some are useful, rest are harmful.

-Without knowing the alarming effects of giving away our personal information online, posting everything about us on the internet via social media, sending confidential information unsecurely, and giving information to website, even when we know it is not necessary.
+Without knowing the alarming effects of giving away our personal information online, posting everything about us on the internet via social media, sending confidential information insecurely, and giving information to websites, even when we know it is not necessary.

-It is you who needs to be cautious and vigilant about controlling your devices and data.
+It is you who needs to be cautious and vigilant about your security and privacy online by finding out which apps control your devices and data.
 Without thinking, do not post anything on your social profiles; do not post every moment of your day on your Facebook profile, or tweet about it to everyone.